 No, it does not.

-And what exactly the difference between mp3 and mp4?
+And what exactly is the difference between mp3 and mp4?

-All excellent questions, which we will aim to answer with as little tech terminology as possible.
+We will aim to answer all excellent questions with as little tech terminology as possible.

 They both have distinct applications, histories, and advantages – however, once again, MP3 and MP4 are not the same things.

 In this article, we’ll go through some of the most crucial differences that everybody should be aware of.
 You’ll know which file format is best for your needs by the end of this article.

 Related: HD Ready vs Full HD | Explained the differences between HD Ready, Full HD, and Ultra HD

 MP3 and MP4 Basics